help-me-mom/ng-mocks/README.md

 If the defaults aren't enough, the settings can be configured from `karma.conf.js`:

+* `karmaTypescriptConfig.bundlerOptions.addNodeGlobals` - Boolean indicating whether the global variables `process` and `Buffer` should be added to the bundle.
+Defaults to `true`.

 * `karmaTypescriptConfig.bundlerOptions.exclude` - An array of npm module names that will be excluded from the bundle.

-* `karmaTypescriptConfig.bundlerOptions.ignore` - An array of npm module names that will be bundled as stubs, `module.exports = {};`.
+* `karmaTypescriptConfig.bundlerOptions.ignore` - An array of npm module names that will be bundled as stubs, ie `module.exports = {};`.

 * ~~`karmaTypescriptConfig.bundlerOptions.ignoredModuleNames` - An array of npm module names to be excluded from the bundle.~~ **Deprecated**, will be removed in future versions.
 Please use `karmaTypescriptConfig.bundlerOptions.exclude` instead.

-* `karmaTypescriptConfig.bundlerOptions.nodeGlobals` - Boolean indicating whether the global variables `process` and `Buffer` should be included in the bundle.
-Defaults to `true`.

-* `karmaTypescriptConfig.bundlerOptions.noParse` - An array of module names that will be bunded as-is, without being parsed for dependencies.
+* `karmaTypescriptConfig.bundlerOptions.noParse` - An array of module names that will be bundled without being parsed for dependencies.

 * `karmaTypescriptConfig.bundlerOptions.resolve.extensions` - An array of file extensions to use, in order, when resolving modules.
 Defaults to `[".js", ".json"]`,